Latent Implicit Visual Reasoning: Introduction

-To summarize, our main contributions are as follows: (i) We introduce LIVR, a new method for visual reasoning that allows the model to implicitly learn useful visual information through latent tokens, without the need for additional data or explicit supervision. (ii) We show that our approach outperforms direct supervised fine-tuning and achieves state-of-the-art results on multiple single-task fine-tuning setups. (iii) We demonstrate strong generalization capabilities by outperforming supervised fine-tuning on a general, multi-task fine-tuning setup.
+Our main contributions are as follows: (i) We introduce LIVR, a new method for visual reasoning that allows the model to implicitly learn useful visual information through latent tokens, without the need for additional data or explicit supervision. (ii) In controlled data-matched experiments, we show that LIVR consistently outperforms direct supervised fine-tuning across nine perception-heavy tasks, three LMM backbones, and multi-task training. (iii) On external reasoning benchmarks, we show that LIVR remains competitive with or outperforms prior reasoning methods that rely on text-based reasoning or explicit visual intermediates, while avoiding costly intermediate supervision such as helper images, bounding boxes, image crops, or chain-of-thought annotations.